WOMEN, INFANTS, CHILDREN (WIC)

 Proof of residency

-- Current Bill or Medicaid Card with your street address on it.
+- Current bill, rental agreement, or bank statement with your street address on it.
 (NO PO Boxes)

 Proof of income